uhd-urz/elAPI/README.md

 elAPI has seamless support with tight-integration for third-party plugins.
 A simple third-party plugin can be created in a few easy steps:

-1. Create a new subfolder under `~/.local/share/elapi/plugins` with the name for your new plugin (e.g, a folder named " test")
+1. Create a new subfolder under `~/.local/share/elapi/plugins` with the name for your new plugin (e.g, a folder named "test")
 2. Create a `cli.py` in the subfolder with the following snippet:

 ```python